d: 1999

 May 18, 1999Years Active:

-In the early 1990s, Ewen's criminal activities escalated to sexual offenses.
-He was convicted in 1993 for rape and sexual assault in three cases and sentenced to five years and six months in prison.
-A psychological evaluation described him as a narcissist who pursued his desires without regard for others, especially under the influence of alcohol.
-He was released in October 1996 after serving two-thirds of his sentence.
+In February 1993, Ewen was convicted of multiple counts of rape and sexual assault and sentenced to five years and six months in prison.
+A psychological assessment described him as a narcissistic individual with infantile egocentrism who disregarded the autonomy of others, especially under the influence of alcohol.
+While in prison, he underwent sex offender treatment and was released on parole in October 1996, after serving two-thirds of his sentence.

 murder story